jenkinsci/delphix-plugin/README.md

 The Delphix Plugin uses an API Key to run commands against the DCT server.
 We commend granting this key access to only the Objects and Actions that it requires using the Principle of Least Privilege.
 The API Key is created and managed directly within the DCT server.
 More information can be found in DCT’s documentation.
 [More information can be found in DCT’s documentation](https://dct.delphix.com/docs).

-Once the DCT API Key has been generated and configured, it should be saved on the Jenkins server as a Secret text.
-In Jenkins, go to Credentials > Global, and select Add Credentials.
-Here you can define your Secret text Credentials.
-From the dropdown, select the “Secret text” Kind, and fill in the input fields.
-Specify the DCT’s API Key in the “Secret” field’s value.
-Ensure you record the ID’s value as it will be used to retrieve the underlying API Key dynamically.
-[More information can be found in Jenkins’ Credentials documentation](https://www.jenkins.io/doc/book/using/using-credentials/).
+The API KEY has to be saved on Jenkins’s side as a Secret text.
+In Jenkins, go to Credentials > Global > Add Credentials, select the Secret text type, and fill in the inputs

 ![Alt text](images/credentials.png)